aws-samples/serverless-patterns/s3-lambda-resizing-java/README.md

 ## Running JUnit 5 test
 To run the JUnit test `AppTest.java`, you need to make few changes:

-- Modify the [events/s3_event.json](./ResizerFunction/src/test/resources) file to reflect the source bucket name and object key.
-Replace these values in the placeholders.
+- Modify the [events/s3_event.json](./ResizerFunction/src/test/resources) file to reflect the source bucket name.
+Replace the value in the placeholder.
 - Replace the destination bucket name placeholder in the surefire plugin's environment variable placeholder in the `pom.xml` file.
 - Enable the test [`AppTest.java`](./ResizerFunction/src/test/java/resizer/AppTest.java) by removing the `@Disabled` annotation.
 - Change directory to `./ResizerFunction`.